 1. Backup Your Website At First

 The first thing you need to do is to make a backup copy of your site.
 It includes all site files and a database.
 On most web hosts, you can make an archive using the site files.
-To do this, go to the administration panel of the site on the hosting, make an archive of all the site files and then upload the archive via a browser or using any FTP-manager.
+To do this, go to the administration panel of the site on the hosting, create an archive of all the site files, and then upload the archive via a browser or using any FTP-manager.

 You can copy all the site files using only an FTP-manager.
 Downloading all the files may take some time depending on how large your site is and on the speed of the Internet connection.